reneealexiis/belly-button-challenge/README.md

 ## Instructions to Final Work
 My final work can be found by going to this custom link:
 You may find my code in the "app_RP.js" file in the js folder in the Starter_Code.
+I used the XPert AI Assistant for script generation.
+I did not work with anyone else on the project.

 Thank you!